-The 2015-16 season will be the third for John Carratu as part of Merrimack's coaching staff.
+The 2016-17 season will be the fourth for John Carratu as part of Merrimack's coaching staff.

-In his most recent season, Carratu instructed one of the top goaltending tandems in Hockey East, guiding Class of 2015 graduate Rasmus Tirronen to a phenomenal senior season while laying the foundation for a stellar campaign by freshman Collin Delia.
+In the season prior, Carratu instructed one of the top goaltending tandems in Hockey East, guiding Class of 2015 graduate Rasmus Tirronen to a phenomenal senior season while laying the foundation for a stellar campaign by then-freshman Collin Delia.
 Tirronen set the new single-season record in save percentage (.929) while earning All-Hockey East Honorable Mention honors.

 Hired in 2013-14, Carratu came to Merrimack while also serving as Director at Stop It Goaltending.
 His arrival on campus followed a stint at fellow Hockey East member Northeastern, where he also served as Goaltending Coach.

 With Stop It Goaltending, Carratu has trained NHL, Minor Pro and NCAA Division I goaltenders, as well as goaltenders of all abilities at the Youth level.
 In college, he led his NCAA Division II Plymouth State team to the ECAC playoffs while graduating with a degree in Education.

 Upon graduation, Carratu entered the teaching profession in the Seattle area where he began his career as a Goaltending Consultant.
 He was a member of the USA Hockey Pacific District selection process and coached goaltenders that played in the NAHL, BCJHL, and NCAA as well.

 Upon his return to New England, Carratu became an Assistant Coach with the Salem Ice Dogs in the IJHL and helped lead them to two playoff berths.
 He coached at numerous goaltending camps and clinics before bringing his knowledge and enthusiasm to Stop It Goaltending.